NEST-Protocol/NEST-Protocol-Website/docs/00-Overview/5-What-can-NEST-Protocol-do.md

 sidebar_position: 5
 ---

-# What can NEST Protocol do？
+# What can NEST Protocol do?

 [NEST Protocol](https://nestprotocol.org/docs/Overview/What-is-NEST-Protocol) can be simplified to a production and programming system for [stochastic assets](https://nestprotocol.org/docs/Concept/stochastic-assets).
 This not only solves the derivatives settlement problem that ETH cannot accomplish but also dramatically simplifies the development process of Defi and Gamefi.
 It also avoids the problem of running a new unit of value while developing a project, allowing developers to focus on application development rather than token liquidity operations.